mahhov/arevtur/readme.md

 ![6-link.gif](./screenshots/6-link.gif)

 #### Searching for craftable affixes
-When we have the option to craft an affix, we can not only include items with open affixes, we can also ensure the mods we can craft are not blocked by an existing explicit.
+Searching for craftable mods will check that both the mod is not blocked by an existing explicit, and the necessary affix is available.
+Can check for multiple craftable mods preferring the highest weighted one.
 - E.g. here we want a ring with some life, resists, and mana.
 - But we can also craft some prefixes ourselves if there's an open prefix available.
 - By setting the prefix input to 60, our search will show both items that have high life, resists, and mana, as well as items that have a slightly lower value but an open prefix to compensate.